 SPANA operates a network of fixed and mobile clinics, providing hundreds of thousands of free veterinary treatments each year.
 Our resources are finite, yet the need is overwhelming, so we also focus on developing the skills and capacity of veterinary professionals and partner organisations, helping more animals in need through the provision of training, funding and advice.

 SPANA funds training for hundreds of veterinary professionals, farriers, technicians and students right across its core countries and beyond.
 By raising the standards of private and government vets, and by giving them experience of treating working animals, SPANA can reach many more animals than we ever could through direct treatment alone.

-Veterinary graduates from the UK and other countries also take part in our Veterinary Graduate Programme, working voluntarily with SPANA in Morocco to gain valuable clinical experience, while also sharing their skills with our local teams.
-All local student vets in Morocco must also spend time training at one of SPANA’s centres.
+Veterinary graduates from the UK and other countries take part in our veterinary graduate programme, working voluntarily with SPANA in Morocco to gain valuable clinical experience, while also sharing their skills with our local teams.
+And all local student vets in Morocco must also spend time training at one of SPANA’s centres.